harness/developer-hub/docs/software-engineering-insights/sei-integrations/sei-connector-azure-devops.md

 sidebar_label: Azure DevOps
 ---

-Azure DevOps is a Microsoft product that provides version control, reporting, requirements management, project management, automated builds, testing and release management capabilities.
+Azure DevOps (ADO) is a Microsoft product that provides version control, reporting, requirements management, project management, automated builds, testing and release management capabilities.
 It covers the entire application lifecycle, and enables DevOps capabilities.

-Use the SEI Azure DevOps Services connector to integrate SEI with Azure DevOps Services.
-SEI ingests pipelines, Git repos, Team Foundation Version Control (TFVC), and Azure Boards data from Azure DevOps Services.
+Use the SEI Azure DevOps Services connector to integrate SEI with ADO Services.
+SEI ingests pipelines, Git repos, Team Foundation Version Control (TFVC), and Azure Boards data from ADO Services.

 Azure DevOps Services is a cloud offering.
 To integrate with the on-premises offering, Azure DevOps Server, you must use the [generic SEI connector](./sei-connector-generic.md).

 ## Requirements

-The following permissions and settings are required to use the SEI Azure DevOps Services connector:
+The following permissions and settings are required to use the SEI ADO Services connector:

-* You have registered for Azure DevOps Services, created organizations and projects in Azure DevOps, and all SEI-relevant projects use **Git** for version control.
+* You have registered for Azure DevOps Services and created organizations and projects in ADO.
+* All SEI-relevant ADO projects use **Git** for version control.
+* You have enabled **Third-party application access via OAuth** in your [ADO organization policies](https://learn.microsoft.com/en-us/azure/devops/organizations/accounts/change-application-access-policies?view=azure-devops).
 * Your Azure DevOps account has one of the following access levels: **Basic**, **Basic + Test Plans**, or **Visual Studio Professional/Enterprise**.
 For more information, go to the Microsoft documentation on [Azure DevOps Access Levels](https://docs.microsoft.com/en-us/azure/devops/organizations/security/access-levels?view=azure-devops#supported-access-levels).
 * You have **Reader** permission (or higher) for all SEI-relevant Azure DevOps projects.
 For more information, go to the Microsoft documentation on [Azure DevOps Permissions](https://docs.microsoft.com/en-us/azure/devops/organizations/security/permissions-access?view=azure-devops).